What is an OG Image?

 The Complete Meta Tag Picture

-Together, these tags ensure your content looks professional and compelling everywhere it appears — from Google search results to Twitter feeds to Slack messages.
+Get these right and your content looks polished everywhere — Google results, Twitter feeds, Slack messages.

 Why OG Images Matter